AVsitter/AVsitter/AVsitter2/avsitter2_link_message_reference.md

 	llMessageLinked(LINK_SET,90006,"",<AVATAR_UUID>);
 	llMessageLinked(LINK_SET,90006,<FUNCTION>,<AVATAR_UUID>); // for AVselect!

-    FUNCTION=-1 ensures when sitters first sit they will get [AV]select menu if the [AV]seclect] script is present
+    FUNCTION=-1 ensures when sitters first sit they will get [AV]select menu if the [AV]select script is present

 ### 90007
 [AV]root-security passes touch to [AV]root-control.